-Duplex This is the port duplex mode, Full (transmission occurs in both directions simultaneously) or Half (transmission occurs in only one direction at a time).
+Duplex The port's current duplex mode: Full (transmission occurs in both directions simultaneously) or Half (transmission occurs in only one direction at a time).
 This mode can be configured only when auto-negotiation is disabled and port speed is set to 10Mbps or 100Mbps.
 It cannot be configured on Link Aggregation Groups (LAGs).

-MDI/MIDX This is the MDI/MDIX status of the port.
+MDI/MIDX The MDI/MDIX status of the port.
 The MDI setting is used if the port is connected to an end station.
 The MDIX setting is used if the port is connected to a hub or another switch.

-Flow Control This is the flow control status of the port.
-It is active when the port uses Full Duplex Mode.
+Flow Control The type of flow control currently in use.
+It is active when the port uses the Full Duplex Mode.